-Now that I have my WiNRADiO G31 up and running, my next concern is getting a decent antenna connected to it.
-I currently have a random length wire connected to it which is about 25 feet long.
+Now that I have my WiNRADiO G31 SDR up and running, my next concern is getting a decent antenna connected to it.
+I currently have a random length of wire connected to it, which is about 25 feet long.
 It’s not that high up either.
-The roof of my house is higher so it’s not ideal.
-It’s winter here right now though and I don’t have the inkling to going out in the snow to make it any better at the moment.
+The roof of my house is higher, so it’s not ideal.
+It’s winter here right now, though, and I don’t have the inkling of going out in the snow to make it any better at the moment.
 I know, I know, the performance of any antenna is directly proportional to the severity of the weather while putting it up, but I can wait a few months.

 Meanwhile, I have ordered a long-wire impedance matching transformer from Winradio.
 This is the WiNRADiO WR-LWA-0130 Long Wire Adapter as shown here.